Hanford Site: Later operations

-The Hanford Reach was preserved as the finest salmon breeding ground in the Pacific Northwest.
+The Hanford Reach was preserved as a salmon breeding ground.
 The end of plutonium production at the Hanford Site meant that it no longer required the areas around the old production sites.
 On June 9, 2000, President Bill Clinton designated almost 200,000 ha of the Hanford Site as a national monument.
 The Hanford Reach National Monument is managed by the United States Fish and Wildlife Service under an agreement with the DOE.
 On June 28, 2000, a fire burned 164,000 acre of the monument.

+In July 2024, the DOE announced it would construct a 1 GW solar array at the Hanford Site.

 Environmental concerns

 Between 1944 and 1971, pump systems drew as much as 75,000 USgal/min of cooling water from the Columbia River to dissipate the heat produced by the reactors.
 Before its release into the river, the used water was held in large tanks known as retention basins for up to six hours.
 Longer-lived isotopes were not affected by this retention, and several terabecquerels entered the river every day.
 The federal government kept knowledge about these radioactive releases secret.
 Another source of contaminated food came from Columbia River fish, an impact felt disproportionately by Native American communities who depended on the river for their customary diets.
-Radiation was later measured 200 mi downstream as far west as the Washington and Oregon coasts. it was estimated that a person who had daily eaten 2.2 lb of fish caught at Richland would have received an additional radiation dose of 1,300 millirems per year.
+Radiation was later measured 200 mi downstream as far west as the Washington and Oregon coasts.
+It was estimated that a person who had daily eaten 2.2 lb of fish caught at Richland would have received an additional radiation dose of 1,300 millirems per year.

 The plutonium separation process resulted in the release of radioactive isotopes into the air, which were carried by the wind throughout southeastern Washington and into parts of Idaho, Montana, Oregon, and British Columbia.
 Downwinders were exposed to radionuclides, particularly iodine-131, with the heaviest releases from 1945 to 1951.
 These radionuclides entered the food chain via dairy cows grazing on contaminated fields; hazardous fallout was ingested by communities who consumed radioactive food and milk.
 Most of these airborne releases were a part of Hanford's routine operations, while a few of the larger releases occurred in isolated incidents.
 In 1949 an intentional release known as the "Green Run" released 8,000 Ci of iodine-131 over two days.
 A U.S. government report released in 1992 estimated that 685,000 Ci of iodine-131 had been released into the river and air from the Hanford Site between 1944 and 1947.